What is rucking?

 Treadmill is underrated for rucking.
 Set the incline to three to five percent to simulate outdoor conditions and offset the belt's assistance.
 It is ideal for bad weather days and for controlling variables like pace and grade.

 For a detailed comparison with calorie burn data by surface type, read our full guide on pavement vs trail vs treadmill rucking.
+That guide is the decision page for where to train after your first few weeks.
 Terrain also drives shoe selection - see our best rucking shoes by terrain guide when you are ready to upgrade footwear.

 Common beginner questions